 FREQUENTLY ASKED QUESTIONS

 We have been working with dogs in a professional capacity since 2011.
-From 2013-2016, our Head Trainer Corinna was a member of the CCPDT (Certified Council for Professional Dog Trainers - member ID #1133234), earning her CPDT-KA accreditation, which gave her a fantastic knowledge base.
-However, she soon outgrew the organization and found shadow programs with other more experienced trainers to be a much more valuable form of continued education.
-She chose not to renew her certification and moving forward, preferred hands-on experience and success stories over the fancy letters after her name.
-From shelter volunteer work that challenges her to think on her feet, in addition to attending as many seminars and workshops possible through accredited organizations and esteemed dog training companies, Corinna is always striving to learn how to train better, more effectively and humanely.
-She spends roughly one month annually shadowing trainers who are renowned in the U.S. and Canada to improve upon her skillset in successfully rehabbing extremely aggressive dogs.
+From 2013-2016, our Head Trainer was a member of the CCPDT (Certified Council for Professional Dog Trainers - member ID #1133234), earning her CPDT-KA accreditation, which gave her a fantastic knowledge base.
+However, we soon outgrew the organization and found shadow programs with other more experienced trainers to be a much more valuable form of continued education.
+The Loyal Hound chose not to renew our certification and moving forward, preferred hands-on experience and success stories over the fancy letters after our name.
+From shelter volunteer work that challenged us to think on our feet, in addition to attending as many seminars and workshops possible through accredited organizations and esteemed dog training companies, we are always striving to learn how to train better, more effectively and humanely.
+Our trainer spends roughly one month annually shadowing trainers who are renowned in the U.S. and Canada to improve upon our skillset in successfully rehabbing extremely aggressive dogs.
 To provide the highest quality of service, we must study and work alongside the best of the best!
 The Loyal Hound is no exception, and this is why you will find nothing less than world-class results when working with us.

 For a dog to succeed, there has to be 100% owner-compliance, consistency across the board, and a serious level of commitment.
 This is especially true if you are dealing with real aggression of any kind.
 Choosing our human and canine clients carefully does help to ensure that we are a good fit, and this allows for some dramatic, positive changes.
 However, ultimately, a trainer has no control over all of the above circumstances once a dog goes home and is out of our care.
 By providing realistic expectations in addition to an incredible amount of written, video, and honest communication to the owners, we set you up to succeed, often before a dog's training has even formally begun.
 We will also do everything in our power to make sure you stay on track long after you leave our facility.
 The Loyal Hound promises to be in the picture until you and your dog have reached your goals, and we settle for nothing less than excellence.